We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Wherever you plan to put it, make sure there’s room for it to operate safely and not up against furniture, drapes, or other items.

-Location
+The Ideal Location

 “Hanging your lights too low can burn your plants, but hanging them too high can leave them stretching for light, and weak,” says Kansas City-based Melissa Lallo Johnson, host of Art of Gardening, a vlog and podcast that features influential gardeners from around the world.
 The standard placement recommendation for incandescent grow lights is at least 24 inches from plants.
-Since fluorescent and LED lights have lower heat outputs, they can be placed 12 to 18 inches away from plants.
-Indoor garden systems with extendable lights are helpful in ensuring that your plants do not burn while they grow.

 Different plants require different intensities of light, however.
-If you grow seedlings, Johnson recommends positioning them within 2 to 3 inches of a fluorescent light source, or as close to the light as possible without touching it.
+If you grow seedlings, Johnson recommends positioning them within 2 to 3 inches of a fluorescent light source or as close to the light as possible without touching it.
 Hanging or positioning lights directly over plants is the best arrangement because it mimics sunlight and ensures that the entire plant receives adequate light.

 Wattage is a useful tool to determine the correct fixture for your plants.
 Generally, you need 32 watts per square foot, so most indoor plants (especially herbs) do just fine with a lower-watt light.
 The more important metric is PPFD, or photosynthetic photon flux density, which measures the specific light emission a lamp gives off.
 Not all products list this, however.